You've got questions, we've got answers.

 - One-time, non-refundable $30 application fee

-- Completion of an A.S. or A.A. degree or higher from a regionally accredited institution, with A.A. applications reviewed on a case-by-case basis.
+- Completion of an A.S. or A.A. degree or higher from a regionally accredited institution.
 An Associate of Applied Science (AAS) degree does not meet the minimum eligibility requirement for entry into this program.
 AAS degree holders who intend to transfer into the BAS program should consult with an academic advisor to review coursework and determine the best transfer options.

 - Submission of all final, official college transcript(s) indicating the coursework taken and the degree(s) awarded.
 A transcript with courses in progress is not considered a final transcript.